raspiblitz/raspiblitz/README.md

 ## Support

-Fore more details on the setup process see the documentation below.
-If you run into a problem or you have still a question, follow these steps to get support:
+If you run into a problem or you have still a question, follow the steps below to get support.
+Also check the [setup documentation](#setup-process-detailed-documentation) for details.

-1. Check the [FAQ](FAQ.md) if you can find an answere to this question/problem.
+1. Lookup the [FAQ](FAQ.md) if you can find an answere to this question/problem.

 2. Please determine if your problem/question is about RaspiBlitz or for example with LND.
 For example if you cant route a payment or get an error when opening a channel that is an LND question/problem an is best answered by the LND dev community: https://dev.lightning.community